Kansas Health Insurance: 2022 Coverage Guide

-People will soon be able to buy health insurance in Kansas.
 It’s important to understand the differences and similarities between plans.
-It’s a good idea to know if you want an HMO or PPO.
-If you qualify for Medicare, scroll down to that section.
-Otherwise, if you’re buying an individual or family plan, we have some information for you to consider.
-First, make sure to buy health insurance during the open enrollment period, unless you have a qualifying event, because you may otherwise have to wait another year if you miss the enrollment deadline.
+It’s a good idea to know if you want an HMO or PPO, if you’re buying an individual or family plan, and we have some information for you to consider which will make shopping much easier.
+First, make sure to buy health insurance during the open enrollment period, which is now until August 15, 2021 and opens again in November.
+Unless you have a qualifying event, you must buy health insurance within the enrollment deadline.
+The good news is that more people are eligible for subsidies this year!

 When Is Open Enrollment in Kansas?